 Obergefell v.
 Hodges made LGBTQ estate planning easier for some married gay and lesbian couples, but this landmark decision legalizing gay marriage did not end the need for estate planning.
 If you are a homosexual or transgender individual, you may face more complex legal issues than straight, cisgendered people who are making an estate plan… but everyone needs an estate plan regardless of their sexuality or gender.

 LGBTQ estate planning can involve many different things, depending upon factors like your marital status, whether you have children, and your family’s support and acceptance.
-Thompson Law, P.C. can provide personalized advice appropriate to your own unique situation.
+Thompson Law, Prof. L.L.C. can provide personalized advice appropriate to your own unique situation.
 Give us a call to find out how an LGBTQ estate planning lawyer in Sioux Falls can help you and to get answers to questions you have about the estate planning process including:

 - Why is LGBTQ estate planning important?

 - What should be part of your estate plan?

 - How can a Sioux Falls LGBTQ estate planning lawyer help?

 For anyone, regardless of gender, estate planning is important to make a retirement plan, to plan in case of incapacity, to provide for kids and other loved ones, and to ensure your wishes are respected at the end of your life and after your death.

 For LGBTQ individuals, there may be additional obstacles or challenges to making certain you and your family are secure and your wishes are respected.
 The challenges that you face are going to be specific to your situation.

 For example, people with supportive family members may have less worries about their future… but if you have parents or other close relatives who have issues with your gender, sexuality, or romantic partner, you will need to make certain you make an even stronger plan.
 You don’t want your family to question your will, or to plan a funeral that uses the wrong name and pronouns, and you can use your estate plan to help ensure that these things do not happen.